reecewdoyle/SENG1110_assignment_1/report/report.md

 I encountered various input validation and menu interaction issues during development.
 To streamline debugging, I created a `seedDummyData()` method (left commented in the final submission) and a manual test walkthrough that triggered all error messages.
 This ensured edge cases were handled and user input was validated.
 Most bugs (**~70%**) were coding issues like scanner handling and off-by-one logic; the rest (**~30%**) were early design oversights.
 Regular GitHub commits tracked fixes and progress.

+> **NB:** The `seedDummyData()` method has been left in the final submission in a commented-out state.
+> This was intentional, as it greatly assisted in manual testing and may assist during marking.
+> It can be uncommented to quickly populate the program with valid sample data.

 ---

 ### Object-Oriented Class Relationships